uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/attributes/index.rst

 specifies the basics: the operation kind; the propagation kind; the source, destination, and other tensors; the strides (if applicable); and so on.

 *Attributes* specify some extra properties of the primitive.
 Users must create them before use and must set required specifics using the corresponding setters.
 The attributes are copied during primitive descriptor creation, so users can change or destroy attributes right after that.

 If not modified, attributes can stay empty, which is equivalent to the default attributes.
-Primitive descriptors' constructors have empty attributes as default parameters, so unless required users can simply omit them.
+Primitive descriptors' constructors have empty attributes as default parameters, so, unless required, users can simply omit them.

 Attributes can also contain *post-ops*, which are computations executed after the primitive.